KaluaBilla/android-ndk/README.md

-# llvm-builder
+# android-ndk
-llvm builder using Android ndk
+android-ndk build for aarch64